- We advise you to exercise a high degree of caution in Gabon because of the high levels of crime.

 Entry and exit

-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest Embassy or Consulate of Gabon for the most up to date information.
+Gabon does not have diplomatic representation in Australia.
+Their nearest embassies are in Jakarta and Tokyo.

 Gabon is listed by the World Health Organization (WHO) as endemic for yellow fever.
 Yellow fever is a serious and potentially fatal disease preventable by vaccination (see Health section).